paulheading/paulh_astro/src/markdown/articles/designing-account-areas-in-vuejs.md

+In February 2020, we redesigned the account dashboard for users of the Barbican [ticketing site](https://tickets.barbican.org.uk/).

+---

 > I’m a web designer and developer whose learning to write more interesting stories and less complex code.
 I work for the [Barbican](http://barbican.org.uk/), an arts centre in London.

 <br>